s4ke/Master-Thesis/src/md/030-parrows.md

 \label{sec:parallel-arrows}

-While Arrows are a general interface to computation, we introduce here specialised Arrows as a general interface to *parallel computations*.
+Having discussed the idea of Arrows as well as the basics of the APIs we wish to use as backends, we can now discuss the design and implementation of the actual PArrows DSL.
 We present the `ArrowParallel` type class and explain the reasoning behind it in Chapter \ref{sec:parallel-arrows-type-class}
-before discussing some parallel Haskell implementations and basic extensions in Chapter
+before discussing its implementations in GpH, the `Par` Monad and Eden in Chapter
+\ref{sec:arrowparallelimpl}.
+Finally, we give first basic extensions in Chapter
 \ref{sec:extending-interface}.

 ## The `ArrowParallel` type class

 \label{sec:parallel-arrows-type-class}

-A parallel computation (on functions) can be seen as execution of some functions `a -> b` in parallel, as our `parEvalN` prototype shows (Chapter \ref{sec:parEvalNIntro}).
+A parallel computation (on functions) can be seen as the execution of some functions `a -> b` in parallel, as our `parEvalN` prototype shows (Chapter \ref{sec:parEvalNIntro}).
 Translating this into Arrow terms gives us a new operator `parEvalN` that lifts